PabloLec/sb_keycloak_saml/README.md

 - Add SAML identity provider with name `saml` on `SP_realm` with "Service provider entity ID" set to `http://localhost:8081/realms/SP_realm` and "SAML entity descriptor" set to `http://localhost:8082/realms/IdP_realm/protocol/saml/descriptor`.
 - Set `saml` as default identity provider (to bypass default login form) on `SP_realm` by going to Authentication > Flows > `browser`, then clicking on the cog icon and setting "Default identity provider" to `saml` (with any alias).
 - To dynamically create users on the SP without prompting the user to fill a form, go to Authentication > `first broker login` > and disable `Review Profile`.
+- Go to Realm roles and create a role named `CUSTOMER`.
+- Go to Identity Providers > `saml` > Mappers and create a new mapper with type `Hardcoded Role` and value `CUSTOMER`.

 **Back to IdP:**
 - Create a new client on realm `IdP_realm` with the UI using Clients > Import Client and import SP SAML XML descriptor.